 If you would like to request a copy of your personal data or have any questions in relation to your personal data, please contact us at firstname.lastname@example.org

-We are committed to taking appropriate technical and organisational measures to protect your personal data against unauthorised or unlawful processing and against accidental loss, destruction or damage.
+In accordance with the Data Protection Act 2018 and UK GDPR, we are committed to taking appropriate technical and organisational measures to protect your personal data against unauthorised or unlawful processing and against accidental loss, destruction or damage.
 When you provide your personal data through our websites, this information is transmitted across the internet securely using high-grade encryption.

 CAFOD takes particular care with online giving.
 CAFOD uses providers offering secure payment processing, which specialise in the secure capture and processing of online transactions.
 The online donation form is secure, and your information is encrypted and stored on a secure database.
 CAFOD does not retain any card payment information.

 The data that we collect from you will be processed at our servers in the UK.
 It may also be processed by organisations operating in the European Economic Area (EEA) that CAFOD has instructed.
 If your data needs to be transferred outside of the EEA, or to a country that has not been granted a finding of adequacy by EC, we will transfer your data using ‘appropriate safeguards’ ie Binding Corporate Rules (BCR) and/or Standard Contract Clauses (SCC) (also known as Model Contract Clauses) etc, or we will seek your consent, on a case-by-case basis, and where appropriate to do so.